geoserver/geoserver/doc/en/developer/source/policies/security.rst

 5. Disclosure:

-   * Wait until the the vulnerability has been addressed, for BOTH the stable and maintenance versions, before publishing.
+   * Wait until the vulnerability has been addressed, for BOTH the stable and maintenance versions, before publishing.

-   * Update prior release announcements, and placeholder JIRA, with the complete title of the vulnerability.
+   * Update prior release announcements, and placeholder Jira issue, with the complete title of the vulnerability.

-      .. note:: Example: Security considerations section showing a mix of disclosed, and not yet disclosed, vulnerabilities.
+      .. note:: Example: Security considerations section showing a mix of disclosed and not yet disclosed (no hyperlink) vulnerabilities.

          .. figure:: img/cve-disclosure.png